white logo

 An array of Andean panpipes with different colors and bands around them.

 A siku, or a zampoña, is a traditional Andean panpipe.
 Sikus originated with the Aymara culture around Lake Titicaca.
-While they can be made with various materials, today they are most commonly crafted from bamboo.
-Various shapes and sizes have roots in the musical preferences of different communities.
+While they can be made with various materials, today they are most commonly crafted from bamboo. different communities.
 But, markets typically carry a more standardized size of siku.

 Gold or silver jewelry